matthijsvisser/kamstrup-402-mqtt/readme.md

 ### Reading values
 If you have any troubles with retrieving the values from the meter, make sure that the meter is 'awake', you can do so by pressing any button on the meter.
 The meter will stay awake for at most 30 minutes when there is no IR activities nor any buttons pressed.
 It is also important that you've positioned the meter head correctly.
 I may take a while to find the sweet spot.
 For some reason the position for the meter head that I've got is a little bit higher than what the distance keepers on the meter suggest.

-In order to find the right spot, it helps to set the ```poll_interval``` interval to 0 and run the daemon manually so that the daemon keeps trying to read out values.
-Look at the log file until you see values reported back.
+In order to find the right spot on the meter, it helps to set the ```poll_interval``` interval to 0 and [run the daemon from the command line](#Running-on-the-commandline) so that the daemon keeps trying to read out values.
+[Watch the log file](#Read-the-log-file) until you see values reported back.

 ### Finding the correct com port
 Unplug the usb connector from the computer/raspberry pi and plug it back in.
 Use dmesg to find the com port reported as one of the last few messages.